AndrewGithinji/alx-low_level_programming/README.md

-alx low level programming
+## Alx low level programming

-Debugging is the process of finding and fixing errors in software that prevents it from running correctly.
+* The repository includes topics such as memory management, system programming, and hardware interaction.
+It is aimed at students and developers who want to enhance their skills in these areas and is designed to help them build a strong foundation in low-level programming.